lilpaf/lilpaf/README.md

 ### :fountain_pen: Education

 I enjoy programming I have big intrest in games, AI and the FinTech industry.
-Cerently I am codeing on C# but I also have experence with Python, JS, TS and a bit with R.
+Cerently I am codeing on C# but I also have experence with Python and a bit with JS, TS and R.

 | Coding Languages | Markup Languages |
 |------------------|------------------|